 All buses (except Dash) have bike racks for two bicycles on the front.
 If the bike rack is full, please wait for the next bus.
-Bicycles are not allowed inside buses.
+Bicycles are not allowed inside buses or vans, except folding bikes.

 Conventional, single seat, two-wheeled bicycles and electric bikes the size of a standard bicycle will fit on our bike racks.
 We cannot accommodate bicycles with oversized wheels, tandems and internal combustion motor-powered bicycles.